 This can certainly be true.
-The depressive effects of alcohol can induce a wide range of dark thoughts and feelings within an individual, often compounding an already distorted outlook on themselves and their life, and deepening a sense of dread about their future.
+The depressive effects of alcohol can induce a wide range of dark thoughts and feelings within an individual, often compounding an already distorted outlook on themselves and their lives, and deepening a sense of dread about their future.

 Developing a perspective that looks at their reality is hugely important to most people.

-This feeds into the whole issue of authenticity, and the need for people to have a genuine sense of being able to be they are.
+This feeds into the whole issue of authenticity, and the need for people to have a genuine sense of being able to be who they are.

-It may be that in early recovery people are not able to face that in reality because of the dread attached to it.
+It may be that in early recovery people are not able to face that reality because of the dread attached to it.
 A focus on what is going well for them can help move them forward.

 This does not mean that they have to let go of looking for the good in their life, but it does mean that they need to be aware of what the so-called negative feelings are and where they are coming from.